Jennifer Yuh Nelson: Biography

 In 1998, Yuh joined DreamWorks Animation as a storyboard artist, where she worked on Spirit: Stallion of the Cimarron, Sinbad: Legend of the Seven Seas, and Madagascar.
 As a big fan of martial arts movies, she asked to work on the first Kung Fu Panda film, where she served as head of story and director of the opening hand-drawn dream sequence.
 After the release of Kung Fu Panda, Jeffrey Katzenberg, DWA's CEO at the time, approached Yuh about directing Kung Fu Panda 2.
-Although she hadn't expressed interest in directing the sequel to the film, Producer Melissa Cobb stated that she should direct the second one due to her excellent work on the first, to which the rest of the crew supported the decision.
+Although she hadn't expressed interest in directing the sequel to the film, Producer Melissa Cobb stated that she should direct the second film due to her excellent work on the first, to which the rest of the crew supported the decision.
 The film proved a major critical and international box office success with a worldwide gross of $665.6 million, making it the highest-grossing film ever directed by a woman until director Jennifer Lee's Frozen two years later.
 She held the record for highest-grossing film by a solo female director until the release of Patty Jenkins' 2017 film Wonder Woman.
 She eventually became the first woman to be nominated for the Academy Award for Best Animated Feature Film (since 2007's Persepolis) and to win the Annie Award for Best Directing in a Feature Production.
 Yuh returned to co-direct Kung Fu Panda 3 alongside Alessandro Carloni, which was released in 2016.
 In July 2016, she was also added as one of the board of Governors by Academy of Motion Picture Arts and Sciences.

-In 2016, Yuh announced that would be making her live action directorial debut with an adaptation of Alexandra Bracken's The Darkest Minds for 20th Century Fox.
-Producer Shawn Levy praised Jennifer for her visual sensibility as well as her natural narrative qualities.
+In 2016, Yuh announced that she would be making her live action directorial debut with an adaptation of Alexandra Bracken's The Darkest Minds for 20th Century Fox.
+Producer Shawn Levy praised Yuh for her visual sensibility as well as her natural narrative qualities.
 She described herself as soft-spoken, contrary to what contemporary directors are often personified as; instead, she used storyboards to help pitch her ideas to Shawn Levy and 21 Laps.